CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/challenge-decks.md

  3. Remove the company's site of origin.
 Discard the site card if it is tapped and not a Haven/Darkhaven.
 Otherwise, return it to the location deck.
  4. You must discard any cards in excess of eight in your hand; your opponent does the same for his hand.
 If you have fewer than eight cards, you must draw cards until your hand has eight cards; your opponent does the same for his hand.

-Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same site combine[^combining].
+Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same site combine.
 Your companies are now considered to be at their new site (that is, the new site becomes its current site).

 ### PLAYING HAZARDS